Forward and Reverse Proxy in System Design

 What is Reverse Proxy?

-A reverse proxy is a proxy server that sits between one or more servers.
-Reverse proxies are the exact opposite of forward proxies in terms of their interaction pattern: Forward proxy acts on behalf of clients, a reverse proxy acts on behalf of servers.
+Reverse proxies are the exact opposite of forward proxies in terms of interaction pattern.
+A forward proxy acts on behalf of clients, and a reverse proxy acts on behalf of servers.
 So, unlike a forward proxy, which is used to protect clients, a reverse proxy is used to protect servers.
+To simplify the difference: A forward proxy ensures that no origin server ever communicates directly with that specific client.
+On the other hand, a reverse proxy ensures that no client ever communicates directly with that origin server.

 Let's take an example: Suppose we type "https://www.enjoyalgorithm.com" in our browser.
 Our browser makes a DNS query to get the IP address of enjoyalgorithm.com.
 If enjoyalgorithm.com uses a reverse proxy and configures it correctly, the DNS query will return the reverse proxy's IP address.